 Childhood, family, religion, captivity, freedom, multiculturality and traditional themes are at the forefront of his works, yet Parajanov engages with everything about life.
 Although he approaches many different genres, his work does not fit into any single category, it remains original throughout.
 Because of his dissident stance, he suffered under the Soviet regime, and was imprisoned for long periods.
 Even when free, he was deprived from the means to make films –this was how he begun to make his collages, discovering potential in any kind of material he came across.
 The boundless world of fantasy and symbolism in his collages reveals him as a master of the art of objects.
 His collages also brought him freedom, and the means to transcend borders and as in his films, his powerful creative energy found further expression in this medium.

 The exhibition also features works exclusively created in homage to Parajanov by Sarkis, another master artist who passionately followed him.

-This exhibition has been prepared in collaboration with the Sergei Parajanov Museum, and a selection of Parajanov’s films will also be screened in a parallel program.
+This exhibition has been prepared in collaboration with the Sergey Parajanov Museum, and a selection of Parajanov’s films will also be screened in a parallel program.

 Grandma’s Walnut Preserve, 1984

 Repentance (Variations on Themes by Pinturicchio and Raphael with Shells), 1989